 Creating a Healthy Hospital Bag for Your Childbirth

 You have been nurturing your developing baby inside of your belly throughout your entire pregnancy.
-You make sure to eat right, go for checkups, rest, avoid alcohol and drugs, and stay away from dangerous off-limit foods like unpasteurized juices and soft cheeses; so, why would you stop when it’s time to birth your baby?
+You make sure to eat right, go for checkups, rest, avoid alcohol and drugs, and stay away from dangerous off-limit foods, so why would you stop when it’s time to birth your baby?

-Your baby is not the only one exposed these harmful ingredients…so are you.
-And when you are exposed, so is your baby.
+Your baby is not the only one exposed to and affected by these harmful ingredients.
+When you are exposed, so is your baby.
 The Environmental Working Group estimates that the average person uses up to 25 products a day and each product contains multiple chemicals.
-Before birth, your baby is connected to you by his umbilical cord and receives nutrients from you via this life line.
+Before birth, your baby receives nutrients from you via the umbilical cord.
 Did you know that blood moves through the umbilical cord at an approximate rate of 4 miles/hour?
-This means that nutrients, oxygen, and toxins get to your baby quickly.
+This means that nutrients and oxygen get to your baby quickly, as do toxic chemicals.
 After your baby is born, these ingredients can be excreted through your breastmilk.

-Don’t fret, there are things that you can do to help reduce both you and your baby’s exposure to some of these harmful chemicals.
-Here are some tips to help you prepare for a healthy and pure childbirth experience:
+Don’t fret, there are actions that you can start taking now to help reduce both you and your baby’s exposure to potentially harmful chemicals.
+Here are some tips to help as you prepare for your childbirth experience:

 1. When you take a tour of your birthing facility, ask questions like: